chaeplin/homebridge-mqttdoor/README.md

 # homebridge-mqttdoor
-An homebridge plugin that create an HomeKit LOCK read accessory mapped on MQTT topics
+An homebridge plugin that create an HomeKit DOOR read accessory mapped on MQTT topics
  - check config.json